Revoa-ux/revoa-app/STRIPE_CONNECT_SETUP.md

 # Stripe Connect Setup Guide

-This guide will help you set up Stripe Connect for your marketplace platform with automatic 3% commission.
+This guide will help you set up Stripe Connect for your marketplace platform with automatic 2% commission.

 ## Overview

 Your marketplace uses **Stripe Connect** to process payments.
 Here's how it works:

 - **Supplier** receives payments directly to their Stripe account
-- **Platform** (you) automatically collects 3% commission on each transaction
+- **Platform** (you) automatically collects 2% commission on each transaction
 - **Supplier** is responsible for sales tax (they are the merchant of record)
-- **You** are only liable for taxes on your 3% service fee
+- **You** are only liable for taxes on your 2% service fee

+## Why 2%?

+The 2% commission is calculated to account for the supplier's business model:
+- Supplier marks up products by 10% (that's their profit margin)
+- Platform takes 2% of the total transaction
+- This leaves the supplier with ~8% net profit after covering their expenses

 ## Prerequisites